 It seems these days we roll with a number of different measurements so depending on your exact location in the area you may have anywhere between 19 and an astounding 33.5

-Here are a few 2016 East Coast Blizzard of totals from around Maryland and DC…
+Here is a list of a few 2016 East Coast Blizzard of totals from around Maryland and DC…

 - La Plata (MD) – 19″ at 7:43 a.m.
 Sun